BMariscal/snippets-api/README.md

 # Snippets API

+API to create snippets with TTL.
+Snippet's TTL can be customized upon snippet creation.
+A snippet's TTL increases by 30 seconds every time a snippet is retrieved or liked.

 ## Features:
-TTL snippets - A snippet TTL is set by the `expires_in` POST request body field.
+* TTL snippets - A snippet TTL is set by the `expires_in` POST request body field.
 If snippet is still alive and accessed before its expiration, 30 seconds are added to its TTL

-`/like` endpoint - PUT request to `/like` with snippet name increases snippet expiration by 30 seconds
+* `/like` endpoint - PUT request to `/like` with snippet name increases snippet expiration by 30 seconds

 ## Languages and Libraries:
 Flask, Python 3.8.2

 Why?
-Little boiler plate, easy to get started and read, non-opionated backend framework
+Little boiler plate, easy to get started and to read, non-opionated backend framework

+## Setup and Run locally:

+* Set up virtualenv and initialize virtualenv.
+[Help doing so.](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+* Install all packages in requirements.txt:

+    `pip install -r requirements.txt`

+* In the root directory, run:
+    `python3 main.py`

+    Server will be found at: `http://0.0.0.0:8080/`

 ## Organization:
 ```